-The unique fish assemblages of the coral reefs form a vibrant and ecologically inter-related community with structural and behavioural adaptations and occupying every available niche.
+The unique fish assemblages of the coral reefs form a vibrant and ecologically interrelated community with structural and behavioural adaptations and occupying every available niche.
 Pomacentrids and gobioids are an important prey base in the reef food chain.
-The acanthurids and scarids along with siganids are vital to keeping algal growth on the reefs in check, preventing them from taking over coral formations, through herbivory.
+The acanthurids and scarids along with siganids are vital to keeping algal growth on the reefs in check through herbivory, preventing the algae from proliferating and taking over coral formations.
 Other reef organisms including the corals are dependent on the fishes for continued ecological sustenance as much as the fishes depend upon them for varied life processes.